Sampling Sphere Packings with Continuum Glauber Dynamics: Introduction

-\paragraph{Continuum Glauber Dynamics and Gibbs point processes.} In this paper, we analyze Continuum Glauber dynamics, a natural Markov process for sphere packings and repulsive point processes, defined by \cite{BCC02}.
-It is an important special case of birth-and-death processes that were first defined by Preston \cite{Preston75}.
+\paragraph{Continuum Glauber.} In this paper, we analyze Continuum Glauber, a natural Markov process for repulsive point processes defined by \cite{BCC02}.
+It is an important special case of birth-death processes that were first defined by Preston \cite{Preston75}.
 These processes are used in the context of biological, physical and chemical processes \cite{FRENKEL20021}.
+Continuum Glauber has been previously used to sample from Gibbs point processes (e.g. the perfect simulation algorithm of \cite{ferrari2002perfect}); however, we are not aware of rigorous analyses of its runtime.

-The definition of the process (\Cref{def:cont_glauber}) has spheres appearing (if possible to place without conflict) at a rate of $\lambda$ per unit volume and disappearing at a rate of 1 (i.e., each sphere lasts for $\Exp(1)$ time).
+The definition of the process (\Cref{def:cont_glauber}) has points appearing (if possible to place without conflict) at a rate of $\lambda$ per unit volume and disappearing at a rate of 1 (i.e., each point lasts for $\Exp(1)$ time).
 Kondratiev and Lytvynov~\cite{KL03} showed that when $\lambda \le (1-\delta)/C_{\phi}$ (see \Cref{def: temperedness} for the ``temperedness'' constant), Continuum Glauber dynamics has a spectral gap of at least $\delta$, for an infinite domain.
 In this paper, we will focus on bounded domains, a more natural setting for sampling.
 Starting from the empty configuration, a standard argument (\cite{BGL14} Theorem 4.2.5) shows that a spectral gap implies convergence in $\chi^2$-distance.
 The result of \cite{KL03} implies $O_d(|\Lambda|)$ mixing of Continuum Glauber for activity $\lambda<1/C_{\phi}$ from the empty configuration.
+Dai Pra and Posta~\cite{DP13} showed the stronger result that for $\lambda\le (1-\delta)\dfrac{1}{C_{\phi}}$, Continuum Glauber dynamics satisfies a Modified Log-Sobolev Inequality (MLSI) with constant at least $\delta$.

 The usual definition of mixing time is a uniform time bound over all possible initial states to reach a certain distance of the stationary distribution.
-For general Gibbs point processes with finite-range repulsive pair potentials, the number of initial points could be arbitrarily large, and could take an arbitrarily large amount of time to die out, precluding a uniform mixing time bound.
-We address this problem by using a burn-in argument and obtain mixing results starting from any state that depend logarithmically on the number of initial points (see \Cref{sec:mixing_time} for details).
+For general Gibbs point processes with repulsive pair potentials, the number of initial points could be arbitrarily large, and could take an arbitrarily large amount of time to die out, precluding a uniform mixing time bound.
+We address this problem by using a burn-in argument, and obtain mixing results starting from any state that depend logarithmically on the number of initial points (see \Cref{subsec: burn-in} for details).